The Ultimate Guide to the Best DJ Setups in 2026 for any Budget!

 Pioneer DJ DDJ-FLX4 (£279)

 For DJs of any level wanting to get used to Pioneer club gear, this is the one.
 It features everything you need to pull off insane-sounding mixes and then some!
+It boasts a slick, lightweight frame with two CDJ-esque decks and a DJM club-style two-channel mixer with effects and handy Smart tools that make mixing super easy.
+In fact, the FLX4 lends a big helping hand to new DJs, allowing DJs to pull off polished transitions within minutes of first touching the decks!

 Although this controller is targeted at beginners, 95% of what DJs can do on professional rigs is achievable with this.
 However, it may take a little diving into Rekordbox’s settings to tweak things!
-For more on this, see our article on Getting Started With FLX4
+For more on this, see our article on Getting Started With FLX4.

 Watch the video below and learn some impressive DJ techniques for beginners on the FLX4!